Kong/kongponents/docs/components/table.md

 ### Custom Row Attributes

-There is a prop called `hasSideBorder` that when passed in, enables a default side border on each row.
-This prop is on by default.
+## hasSidebar
-These colors can be overridden and customized by using theme variables.
+Adds left border to each table row.
+By default set to true.
+The colors can be overridden by themes.

-Example with `hasSideBorder` set to false:
+The below example demostrates the disabled state:

 <template>
   <KTable